What's New!

 Façade

 S. Lorenzo in Lucina is one of many Roman churches dedicated to St. Lawrence, a martyr of the IIIrd century, especially popular for the cruel way he was put to death (he was roasted on a gridiron).
-The church is not associated with events of the life of the saint, but it houses some relics of his martyrdom and in particular a section of the gridiron (the image used as background for this page shows a decoration based on the gridiron in the interior of the church).
-The reference to Lucina is most likely a reference to a large house belonging to Lucina, a Roman matron, where the early Christians met to pray.
-Traces of a building of the IIIrd century have been found under the church, but at an earlier period the area was part of Horologium Divi Augusti, a gigantic sundial.
-Changes made in 1857-58 and in 1918-19 have restored the medieval appearance of the façade (you may wish to see it in a 1588 Guide to Rome).
+The church is not associated with events of his life (unlike S. Lorenzo in Fonte, S. Lorenzo in Panisperna and S. Lorenzo fuori le mura), but it houses some relics of his martyrdom and in particular a section of the gridiron (the image used as background for this page shows a decoration based on the gridiron in the interior of the church).

-Portico: medieval inscriptions: (above-left) 1112 - Pope Paschal II; (above-right) 1131 - Pope Anacletus I (Antipope Anacletus II); (below) 1192 Pope Celestine III
+Portico: medieval inscriptions which previously were inside the church: (above-left) 1112 - Pope Paschal II; (above-right) 1131 - Antipope Anacletus II of the Pierleoni family; (below) 1192 - Pope Celestine III

 Three interesting inscriptions in the portico provide useful information on the history of the church and on the quality of inscriptions in medieval Rome.
-During the 1084 sack of Rome by the troops of Robert Guiscard S. Lorenzo in Lucina was greatly damaged: Pope Paschal II started its reconstruction and he added the portico and the bell tower; the church was consecrated in 1131 by Pope Anacletus I, but the Second Lateran Council in 1139 established (after his death) that he was not to be considered a pope and therefore some sixty years later Pope Celestine III thought it better to consecrate the church a second time.
-Inside the church you may wish to see the Monument to Gabriele Fonseca by Gian Lorenzo Bernini.
+During the 1084 sack of Rome by the troops of Robert Guiscard S. Lorenzo in Lucina was greatly damaged.
+Pope Paschal II started its reconstruction and he added the portico and the bell tower; he rebuilt/restored also SS.
+Quattro Coronati and S. Bartolomeo all'Isola.
+The church was consecrated in 1131 by Pope Anacletus II, but the Second Lateran Council in 1139 established (after his death) that he was not to be considered a legitimate pope and therefore some sixty years later Pope Celestine III thought it better to consecrate the church a second time.

 The monastery